WildGoat07/SQLProj19-20/README.md

     #### conventionnelle :
     ```sql
     -- jonctions multiples et des conditions
-    select libelle, lib_reponse,
+    select question.libelle as question, rep_proposee.lib_reponse as reponse,
     case
-        when etat_rep = true then "vrai"
+        when rep_proposee.etat_rep = true then "vrai"
         else "faux"
-    end as etat_rep
+    end as etat
     from rep_proposee
     inner join question on question.no_question = rep_proposee.no_question
     inner join rep_donnee on rep_donnee.no_question = question.no_question